Gingerbread Marshmallows have that quintessential Christmas flavor of molasses, cinnamon, nutmeg, and of course ginger. A perfect Christmas treat.

 - In a medium sauce pan, mix together sugar, molasses, corn syrup, 1/4 cup water, nutmeg, cinnamon, & ginger.
 Bring to a boil and boil hard for 1 minute.

 - Pour syrup into bowl with gelatin add salt.
 Beat with whisk attachment for 12 minutes.
 Mixture will become white and fluffy right away.
-At the end of the 12 minutes, mix in vanilla.

 - Pour marshmallow fluff into pan and cover with another piece of plastic wrap that is lightly greased.
 Allow to cool for several hours.